Oindrila-Sen/Data-Science/Kaggle/Titanic/ReadMe.md

 ---
-title: "Titanic - What would have been my probability of survival if I had boarded that ship?"
+Title: "Titanic - What would have been my probability of survival if I had boarded that ship?"
-author: "Oindrila Sen"
-date: "12/6/2017"
-output:
-  html_document:
-    highlight: tango
-    theme: journal
-    self_contained: false
-    df_print: paged
-    lib_dir: libs
-    number_sections: yes
-    toc: yes
-    toc_float: yes
 ---
-#Introduction
+# Introduction

 I was in my teens when I first came to know about Titanic.I sat in between my parents in the Movie Theatre, for the first time, to watch a Hollywood Blockbuster.
 I was mesmerized by the grandeur, the emotions, and the sadness.
 For the first time, I realized a ship named "Titanic" actually started sailing in 1912 and never returned.
-I imagined myself in that ship on my way back home from the Theatre and even for the following days.
+I imagined myself in that ship, on my way back home from the Theatre and even for the following days.

-After 20 years of that unforgettable experience, I got a chance to re-live that feeling.
+After 20 years of that unforgettable experience, I got a chance to re-live that experience.
 My first Kaggle entry is the Titanic Dataset where I would explore if I had boarded the ship, what would have been my chances of survival?

 Let's Load the data and start digging!